 BLUE has joined our partner organisations RSPB and the National Geographic Society, which have been working with the Tristan da Cunha community for a number of years.
-BLUE is supporting the development of an endowment fund for the Tristan da Cunha community.
-It is our ambition that a fund will provide a long-term, sustainable means of income for the islanders in recognition of their globally significant contribution to marine conservation.
+BLUE is supporting the development of potential models of long-term community support that will recognise the islanders’ globally significant contribution to marine conservation.

 Home to the critically endangered Tristan Albatross